hapax/hapax.github.io/assets/chandra.md

 ### 2.2.
 Electrons on a circle <a id="sec-2-2" name="sec-2-2"></a>

-You might hope that an atom is like the hotels we describe above, with energy levels $E_n$ calculated by (\ref{bohr-E}).
+You might hope that an atom is like the hotels described above, with energy levels (\ref{bohr-E}).
-But, for better or worse, there is more to atomic physics than a few lines of algebra.
+But for better or worse, there is more to atomic physics than a few lines of algebra.
-Electrons interact, and keeping track of orbits becomes a finicky business.
+Electrons interact, and keeping track of orbits in a multi-electron system is a finicky business.
-Rather than delving into these complications, we will simplify.
+Rather than delving into these complications, we will streamline the Bohr model and see if we can find something useful.

-Our two simplifications are as follows: first, assume electrons are non-interacting; second, fix a *single* orbit, of circumference $L = 2\pi r$.
+We make two simplifying assumptions: first, take electrons to be non-interacting; second, fix a *single* orbit, of circumference $L = 2\pi r$.
 Then the Bohr-de Broglie quantisation condition becomes